-The best garden shears
+The best garden shears in 2026 - tested by our experts

 Find your perfect pair of garden shears with our expert tests.

 A good pair of garden shears can make garden tasks quick and easy to tackle.
 They’re essential for the proper care of hedges, shrubs, and lawns, helping to keep them neat and in tip-top condition.
 Unlike secateurs, which are designed for pruning single branches, garden shears can tackle several branches or blades of grass at once.
-There are a couple of different types -
+There are a couple of different types:

 Edging shears - these specialised lawn tools are long-handled with an angled blade for trimming the edges of lawns next to paving, decking and flowerbeds.
 Specific lawn shears are also available and are similar to edging shears, but have a flat, horizontal blade for trimming awkward areas of grass, such as tufts around trees or next to fences and walls.
+Check out our buyers' guide video to find the best edging shears for your garden:

 Hedge shears - Like big garden scissors, these are ideal for pruning and shaping hedges and trees, or cutting down garden waste for compost.
 They're available with standard or telescopic handles that extend, for safely reaching the tops of tall trees, shrubs, and bushes without using ladders.